-If the LTM Configuration ID Mapping List IE is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, consider this as the mapping information for the LTM candidate cell(s).

-If the Request for RACH Configuration IE set to "true" is contained in the Early Sync Information Request IE included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, include the RACH ConfigurationIE for early TA acquisition (early UL synchronisation), in the UE CONTEXT SETUP RESPONSE message.
+If the Request for RACH Configuration IE set to "true" is contained in the Early Sync Information Request IE included in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, include the Early UL Sync Configuration and/or Early UL Sync Configuration for SUL IE for early TA acquisition (early UL synchronisation), in the UE CONTEXT SETUP RESPONSE message.

-If the Source gNB-DU ID is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, use this information to identify the source gNB-DU.
+If the LTM gNB-DUs List is contained in the UE CONTEXT SETUP REQUEST message, the gNB-DU shall, if supported, use this information to assign RACH resources for early TA acquisition.

 If the Early Sync Information IE included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider it as the generated early sync information from the accepted candidate cell in the candidate gNB-DU.

+If the LTM Configuration IE is included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider it as the generated configuration for LTM from the accepted candidate cell in the candidate gNB-DU.

 If the LTM Complete Configuration Indicator IE set to "complete" is contained in the LTM Configuration IE included in the UE CONTEXT SETUP RESPONSE message, the gNB-CU shall, if supported, consider that the LTM candidate configuration is a complete configuration.